vippsas/vipps-recurring-api/vipps-recurring-api.md

 The `merchantAgreementUrl` is a link to a "My page", where the customer can manage the agreement: Change, pause, cancel, etc.
+Vipps does not offer any form of Agreement management, as this may be quite complex operations, like changing subscription types, temporary address change, etc.

 The request parameters have the following size limits (see